neurospin-stim/localizer_standard/README.md

 * --picture-isi=0 : set the ISI between pictures in pictseq sequence
 * --fs_delay_time=100 : time between the end of blanck screen and the beginning of fixation cross
 * --stim-dir stim_files : directory in which stim are available
-* --splash ./instructions_localizer_time.csv : file for instructions
+* --splash : csv file to propose the instructions
 * --total-duration=301000 : all duration of the expyriment
+* --cali : option to launch only the calibration

 # IMPORT AND PROCESS DATA